albar965/littlenavmap-manual/en/README.md

 Moves all selected flight plan legs up or down in the list.
 This works also if multiple legs are selected.

-Airway names will be removed when waypoints in the flight plan are moved or deleted.
-That is because the new flight plan legs will not follow any airway but rather use direct connections.
+Airway names will be removed when waypoints in the flight plan are moved or deleted because the new flight plan legs will not follow any airway but rather use direct connections.

 #### Delete Selected Legs {#delete-selected-legs}